thapapradeep884/week-5/README.md

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/32.PNG)

-The terminal where your service node is executing should be visited again.
-When it received the request, as you can see, it published the following log messages:
+You should return to the terminal where your service node is running.
+As you can see, it published the following log statements after receiving the request:

 ```
 [INFO] [minimal_service]: Incoming request